 The number of systems and apps used by companies is rising, as is the need for MDM solutions.

 Analytical MDM is designed to feed consistent master data to data warehouses.
-Snowflake's platform, and its full range of integrated technology partners, provide the modern MDM and data analytics foundation for data-driven enterprises.
+Snowflake and its full range of technology partners provide the modern Master Data Management (MDM) and data analytics foundation for data-driven enterprises.
 Plus, with modern, secure data sharing capabilities, Snowflake can reduce or eliminate the need for time-consuming and often error-prone ETL and ELT processes that can adversely impact MDM.